What Software Do Proofreaders Use?

 I use the professional plan.

 Below, you can see each plan’s features.
-If the print in the screenshot is too small, the link will take you to this chart.
+If the print in the screenshot is too small, the link below will take you to a bigger version of this chart.
 (The prices are per user.)

-Every yearly license comes with support and all updates.
+Each annual license includes support and all updates.

 If you’re on the fence about making a purchase, PerfectIt offers a free 14-day trial with no strings attached.